-According to SHRM’s 2017 Human Capital Benchmarking report, the average overall turnover rate in 2016 was 18 percent.
+According to SHRM’s 2017 Human Capital Benchmarking report, the average overall staff turnover rate in 2016 was 18 percent.
 If you are an HR manager, you might look at that number and compare it to your organisation’s rate and make a simple calculation: if your number is lower, you’re doing great, but if it’s higher, you need to do some work.

-Here are three things to consider as you establish turnover and retention rate guidelines for your organisation:
+Here are three things to consider as you establish staff turnover and retention rate guidelines for your organisation:

 1. Measure the Right Metrics